sakthiprasathanbu/mypracticecode/README.md

 # mypracticecode
-These are some codes or application which helps me to practice, to show of or share to others.
+These are some codes or application which helps me to practice or just hangout with computer...haha!,or.. to show of or share to others.
 Guess someone may find something in it!